 The steps to diagnose vaginal atrophy include:

-Doctors use a pelvic exam to investigate the pelvic organs and look for the signs of atrophic vaginitis.
-The classic signs include loss of stretch in these areas, vaginal dryness, vulvar redness, urethral lesions, small cuts near the vaginal opening, narrowed vagina, whitish discoloration, etc. The external genitalia, cervix along the vagina can also be examined during the pelvic exam.
+Doctors use a pelvic exam to investigate the pelvic organs and look for signs of atrophic vaginitis.
+The classic signs include loss of stretch in these areas, vaginal dryness, vulvar redness, urethral lesions, small cuts near the vaginal opening, narrowed vagina, whitish discoloration, etc. The external genitalia and cervix along the vagina can also be examined during the pelvic exam.

 Acid Balance Test

 Vaginal pH balance gets disrupted in women with vaginal atrophy.
 As a result, postmenopausal women are prone to develop urinary tract infections and other vaginal infections due to the overgrowth of harmful bacteria in this place.
 An acid balance test is conducted to check the pH level.
 It involves taking samples of the vaginal fluids or inserting an indicator strip into the vagina to check the pH level.

 The urine test involves taking a urine sample in the laboratory to check whether the women have urinary symptoms or not.
 Doctors might also ask to provide a blood sample for laboratory testing.
 A precise analysis helps to determine the underlying causes behind vaginal atrophy.